leroybm/flyo-landing-page/README.md

 ## What is this project?

 This project is made more to get in touch with the current front end work process, applying the most tech I can.

 It's objective is not to be the best project in town, but to make me learn awesome stuff, while working with html+css (I'm currently missing doing this kind of work, so this is kind of my fix)

+Also, as I'm looking to learn new things, I'll try to improve this project gradually.

 ## Things I've learned thus far are